I Fell in a Store, What Should I do?

 If you were injured as a result of falling in a store, you can get money for your injuries.
 However, in order to get compensation, you need to prove that the substance, item or condition that caused you to fall was a dangerous condition and the person who owned, operated or controlled the store either knew or should have known about the dangerous condition and failed to fix it.

-- A dangerous or hazardous condition existed on the premises;
+- That there was a dangerous or hazardous condition existed on the store premises.

-- The property owner knew or should have known through reasonable inspection about the condition; and
+- That the property owner knew or should have known through reasonable inspection about the condition.

 - The property owner failed to do anything about this condition.

 - As a result of that failure to act and correct the dangerous condition, someone was injured.